-- 1. Choose several samples that represent the typical sample types you encounter in the laboratory.
-Prepare them as you would using your normal workflow. - 2.
-Depending on your preferred protocol, place one or two 1.2mm storage card punches containing buccal cells or one 1.2mm punch of a storage card containing whole blood in each well of a reaction plate.
-Be sure to pretreat nonlytic storage card samples with the PunchSolutionTM Kit (Cat.# DC9271). - 3.
-Prepare four identical reaction plates with punches from the same samples. - 4.
-Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (26-29 cycles). - 5.
-Following amplification, use your laboratory's validated separation and detection protocols to determine the optimal cycle number for the sample type and number of storage card punches.
+- 1. Choose several samples that represent typical sample types you encounter in the laboratory.
+Prepare them as you would using your normal workflow. - Depending on your preferred protocol, place one or two 1.2mm storage card punches containing buccal cells or one 1.2mm punch of a storage card containing whole blood in each well of a reaction plate.
+Be sure to pretreat nonlytic samples with the PunchSolutionTM Kit (Cat.# DC9271). - 3.
+Prepare three identical reaction plates with punches from the same samples. - Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number.